*BBD (Best Before Date) is Nov 2021. See following from Food Standards Australia

 Most foods have a best before date.
 You can still eat foods for a while after the best before date as they should be safe but they may have lost some quality.
 Foods that have a best before date can legally be sold after that date provided the food is fit for human consumption.

 Meet Sukrin’s new family of syrups that is replacing the previous Fiber Syrup Gold and Fiber Syrup Clear!
-Initially, the new syrups come in a Gold version and a Maple version.
+The new syrups come in a Gold version, Caramel version and a Maple version.

-Though very similar to the “old” Fiber Syrup Gold in name and taste, the formula for the new syrup has been totally redone and is no longer based on IMOs for dietary fiber and sweetness.
+Similar to the new Syrup Gold, the formula for the new syrup has been totally redone and is no longer based on IMOs for dietary fiber and sweetness, the only difference is the addition of the caramel flavor!

-Syrup Gold is low on calories and completely gluten-free.
-The low sugar content makes Syrup Gold very gentle on your blood sugar, and additionally, the syrup is both tooth-friendly and prebiotic.
-Per generous serving of 2 tablespoons, the Syrup Gold boasts these specs:
+Caramel Syrup is low on calories and completely gluten-free.
+The Caramel Syrup is very gentle on your blood sugar, and additionally, the syrup is both tooth-friendly and prebiotic.
+Per generous serving of 2 tablespoons, the Caramel Syrup boasts these specs:

 - Less than 1g of sugar